 - DOK Leipzig

-As the topic of the 'Border Wall' keeps dominating the public debate, this compelling documentary offers a timely exposé of American life at the frontier of the US-Mexico border.
-Through a myriad of voices ranging from outright fear to incendiary hatred, to genuine compassion, we get an endearing and nuanced profile of a society gradually faltering towards schism and alienation amidst the ongoing conundrum of illegal immigration.
+As the topic of the 'Border Wall' continues to dominate the public debate, this documentary offers a timely exposé of contemporary American life at the frontier of the border with Mexico.
+Through a myriad of perspectives ranging from outright fear to incendiary hatred, to genuine compassion, what emerges is an endearing and nuanced profile of a society gradually faltering toward schism.

 75 Minutes | English.